How to Choose the Best Freezer for Your Home

 What to Think About When Buying a Freezer

-Standalone freezers used to be all about utility, with no-frills designs and an open-box interior that made it a challenge to keep food organized.
-Those bare-bones freezers are still available—and many of them do well in our freezer ratings—but we’re also seeing a lot of improvements to the look and functionality of freezers.
+Stand-alone freezers used to be all about utility, with no-frills designs and open-box interiors that made it hard to keep food organized.
+Those bare-bones freezers are still available—and many of them do well in our freezer ratings—but we’re also seeing improvements in their looks and functionality.
 Consider these factors before you hit the store:

 Location, Location